How to Photograph Your Proposal

 Another example – Josiah proposed on a boat tour of the San Francisco Bay.
 Roughly 10 minutes before he brought Julie to this spot, he “had to go to the bathroom” and snuck away to quickly discuss with me.

-Tip: When we do a walkthrough, we can discuss about where you’ll be positioned and where I will be hiding.
+Tip: When we do a walkthrough, we can discuss about where you’ll be positioned and where I will be.
 When you actually want to pop the question but your bride-to-be is facing away from the camera (where I won’t be able to capture her reaction), you can give her a hug right before you drop to one knee.
-This can be a subtle way to rock her into position.
+This can be a subtle way to turn her to the correct position.

 Having “plans” as a decoy is a great way to 1. help it be more likely that you won’t be very late and 2. make it more likely that she’ll want to look cute for going out.
 Of course, this isn’t necessary.
 But something to consider!